HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - set: 🙋 explained
   - hash table: 🖐️ used
   - linked list: 🖐️ used
-  - doubly list: 👂 heard
+  - doubly list: 🎓 known
   - unrolled list: 👂 heard
   - circular list: 👂 heard
   - queue: 🖐️ used
   - stack: 🖐️ used
-  - deque:
+  - deque: 👂 heard
   - tree: 🖐️ used
   - graph: 🖐️ used
   - iterator: 🖐️ used